metaGmetapop/metapop/README.md

 `-dir` : Directory containing mapped read files in BAM format (files do not need to be sorted and indexed)<br/>
 `-assem` : Absolute path to assembled contigs<br/>
 `-ct` : Absolute path to counts normalization file in tsv format (only mandatory if performing macrodiversity calculations)<br/>

+To convert SAM to BAM files, you can use the following command once you activate your conda environment:<br/>
+`samtools view -S -b sample.sam > sample.bam`

 ct file example (exclude *.bam* suffix and table headers below) BAM File Names  | Number Reads or Bps in Read Library